litestar-org/litestar/docs/usage/dependency-injection.rst

 .. admonition:: Sync vs. Async dependencies
     :class: important

-    Litestar supports both synchronous and asynchronous dependencies.
-To ensure To ensure synchronous dependencies don't block the main thread and therefore the entire application (for example when they perform blocking I/O), the parameter ``sync_to_thread`` will cause them to be run in a thread pool.
-If a synchronous function is non-blocking, it should be considered to make it an async function instead.
+    Litestar supports both **synchronous** and **asynchronous** dependencies.
+    To ensure **synchronous** dependencies don't block the main thread
+    - *and therefore the entire application, for example when they perform blocking I/O* - the parameter ``sync_to_thread`` will ensure they are run in a thread pool.
+    If a **synchronous** function is non-blocking, you should consider making it an async function instead.

 .. tip::
-    Litestar will warn about the usage of synchronous dependency functions which don't have ``sync_to_thread`` set.
+    Litestar will warn about the usage of synchronous dependency functions which do not have ``sync_to_thread`` set.